Power outages are among the most common emergencies you’ll face and a consequence of almost all major disasters.

 Power: 100W | Folded Size (inches): 24 x 21| Weight – 5.5 lbs

 This is the largest portable solar charger we’ve looked at, but we’ve included it for one specific reason.
 If you’re a heavy laptop user or want a consistent power supply for charging multiple devices, bigger is better.

 Most portable solar chargers are too low-powered to run a laptop.
 The Voltaic Systems Arc charger is laptop-compatible, but it’ll need a full day in the sun to charge your computer just once.

 You won’t be able to fit these panels in your backpack.
 Still, as it has five times the power of most other portable chargers (including the Voltaic Systems Arc), we’d recommend it if you’re traveling in a vehicle or looking for something to store at a Bug Out location.

 It may be overkill for a single prepper, but it’s an excellent option for families or people with many devices.

-In addition to the DC port, there’s a USB C fast charging port and a USB QC3.0 port.
+There’s a USB-C fast charging port and a USB-A port.
 As it generates enough power to charge multiple devices at once, we’d recommend adding a USB hub to your charging kit to facilitate this.

 The only downside is that the panels can bow a bit unless they’re well propped up due to the large size and slim design.

 - Huge power output capable of charging laptops